 Charlotte Mason advocates know that short lessons are the best way to maximize learning.
 Did you know that is proven with science?
 Yup!
 And that's why schools limit high school classes to about 50 minutes per subject each day!
 After 50 minutes your brain starts going slower... and slower... and slooowwwerrrr, until you hardly make progress at all!
-A great way to get math done is to work on it in intervals of 50 minutes at a time.
+A great way to get homeschool high school math done is to work on it in intervals of 50 minutes at a time.
 In other words, do 50 minutes in the morning, then do something else and come back to finish up the lesson in the evening.

 2. Put Weak Areas First

 If you have trouble getting a math level done in a year, chances are it's not your favorite subject, or your child's.
 So remember to put weak areas first.
 That means math is the first subject your child does in the morning - after breakfast, shower, and getting dressed, so they are ready to go.
 Do math for no more than 50 minutes.
 Later in the day, they can come back to math if needed, to finish up the lesson.
 Put your weak area first in your priority list too.
 In other words, don't let anything come between you and math.
 No matter what else happens, do math before you leave your home for the day - no matter what!
-And with your weak area, that's the one area where it's OK to re-purchase another curriculum if what you have isn't working.
-If you find out a month or two into it, that it's just not working, buy something else!
+And with your weak area, that's the one area where it's okay to re-purchase another curriculum if what you have isn't working.
+If you find out a month or two into it that it's just not working, buy something else!
 Your weak area is the one area where it's always worth the money to re-purchase curriculum.

 3. Have a Morning Meeting

 Each morning, have a meeting with your child to discuss math.
 Ask how it's going, check their lessons, tell them about a test, or set them up with their video tutorials.
-Having a daily check-in says "I'm watching" and "I care that you do this stuff!" and conveys that you are prioritizing this subject.
-A daily check in can help you with many subjects - try it, you'll like it!
+Having a daily check-in says "I'm watching" and "I care that you do this stuff" and conveys that you are prioritizing this subject.
+A daily check-in can help you with many subjects.
+Try it, you'll like it!

 4. Reward Good Performance